sbackus/antifa-witches/README.md

 If your **witch** stat ever reaches 6, you've become soft.
 You care more about comfort than justice.
 You sell out.

 Keep track of your success and failures as a group.
 If together you get 3 successes with **witch** and 3 successes with **antifa** you win!
-NatziCon is cancelled and you can go back to planning for the next solstace celebration.
+NaziCon is cancelled and you can go back to planning for the next solstice celebration.
 If together you get 3 fails with **witch** or 3 fails with **antifa** you loose!
-Despite your efforts NatziCon proceeds.
-Even worse, the press paints you as a bunch of dangerous radical weirdos and the natzis as the sympathetic victoms.
+Despite your efforts NaziCon proceeds.
+Even worse, the press paints you as a bunch of dangerous radical weirdos and the nazis as the sympathetic victims.

 ## PORTRAYING MAGIC
 Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking, mysterious, powerful,